nhanitk14dev/filament-menu-builder/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/biostate/filament-menu-builder/fix-php-code-styling.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/biostate/filament-menu-builder/actions?query=workflow%3A"Fix+PHP+code+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/biostate/filament-menu-builder.svg?style=flat-square)](https://packagist.org/packages/biostate/filament-menu-builder)

+> **Note:** I develop this package as a hobby project but now I want to share it with you.
+I will continue to develop this package.
+If you have any suggestions, please create an issue.

 This package offers a powerful menu builder for the Filament admin panel, enabling efficient menu creation and management.

 - Integrate models and routes into menu items for dynamic and flexible navigation.